WHO AM I ?

 My name is Nicolas Roux and I am passionate about image.

-Regarding my school curriculum, after my bachelor’s degree, I naturally went into the Communication until I obtained a Master’s Degree in Media Engineering.
+Regarding my school curriculum, after my bachelor’s degree, I naturally dive into Communication until I obtained a Master’s Degree in Multimedia Project Management.
 This global vision of communication allowed me to better understand the power of the image.
-Indeed, my primary interest has always been in this particular field, I naturally became Production Manager and Director.
+Indeed, my primary interest has always been in this particular field, I naturally became a Film Production Manager.
 But the thirst for discovering the world catch me and here I am, in front of the biggest rock of the world in Australia, in a jazz club in Brooklyn, drinking a coffee in Colombia, riding a motorbike in Indonesia or going down a river on a canoe in New Zealand.

-Independent Photographer and Videographer for a few years now, my career has been atypical and that’s what makes all the riches of my personality today.
-When I put my camera ON, whether for a shoot, a reportage or some street photography, to capture this moment with a poetry beyond the simple body language of the photo, this is my first motivation.
+Independent Photographer and Filmmaker for a few years now, my career has been atypical and that’s what makes all the riches of my personality today.
+When I put my camera ON, whether for a shoot, a reportage or some street photography, to capture a moment with a poetry beyond the simple body language of the photo, this is my first motivation.

 – When everything is forgotten, image remains –